joshwadd/Advanced_Lane_Detection/README.md

 ## Fit Polynomial

-With the y and x locations for each of the pixels for each line found using either the window or region search procedures,
+With the y and x locations for each of the pixels for each line found using either the window or region search procedures, a second order (quadratic) uni-variate polynomial model can be fit though

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1MDgwNDczNF19
+eyJoaXN0b3J5IjpbMTc3OTU4OTE1OV19
 -->